ctejada10/ctejada10/README.md

 ### Hola! 👋

-I’m a consultant at Netcompany, based in beautiful Copenhagen, Denmark.
-I hold a PhD in Computer Science from the University of Copenhagen.
-My current work focuses on using machine inteligence to help automate processes in the Danish public sector.
+I am postdoctoral researcher at the University of Washington, where I investigate how to make computer-aided design (CAD) software more accessible to blind and low-vision users.

-My PhD dissertation explores what I call **Print-and-Play Fabrication**: a future where interactive objects are printed rather than assembled.
+I hold a PhD in Computer Science from the University of Copenhagen, where my dissertation introduced the concept of Print-and-Play Fabrication— a future where interactive objects are printed rather than assembled.
 These interactive objects would be ready to use immediately after fabrication, without any extra effort from the designer.
 By fabricating interactive objects with little-to-no